jmischler72/tetrarena/README.md

 ## Exported Classes
 ### Classes

-- Game : <strong>Used to instantiate a game</strong>
+- SinglePlayerGame : <strong>Used to instantiate a game</strong>
   - Is used for the client to instantiate singleplayer games
-- GameState : <strong> The state of the game at any given point</strong>
+- Game : <strong> The state of the game at any given point</strong>
-  - expose two functions handleAction and getGameState to interact
+  - expose two functions handleAction, getGameState and clearOnDispatch to interact
   - Is used for the server to control multiple gamestate
 ### Types